theadam/node-schema/Readme.md

 node-schema focuses on simplicity and flexibility.
 Its great when you need ease of use, custom validation functions, or custom messages returned from validation.

+Schemas can be used in node or in the browser (using something like browserify).

 ####Basic Usage
 Schemas can be used to validate simple values.